luffy2106/python-and-django-full-stack-web-developer-bootcamp/README.md

 - Take a look at how to insert FORM in file html( {{form.as_p}} in bootstrap will give you to have form that means top down instead of that left to right)
 - {% csrf_token %} : Cross-Site Request Forgery (CSRF) token, which secures the HTTP POST action that is initiated on the subsequent submission of a form.
 The Django framework requires the CSRF token to be present !!
 - We need to inform the view that if we get a POST back, we should check if the data is valid and if so, grab that data.
 We can do it by editing the view.

+###### Form Validation
+- Use hidden fields for custom field validation
+- This set up is not only for users but also "bots"(it can detect and forbiden bot by some rules we define)

+We will work on the following:
+- Adding a check for empty fields
+- Adding a check for a bot
+- Adding a clean method for the entire form
+- Adding email check

+Take a look at Django_Level_Three/basicforms/basicapp/forms.py to see the implementation

+###### Model Forms
+- Model form can take form input and passing it to a model
+- Instead of using forms.Form, we will use forms.ModelForm

+We need to use Meta class to provides information connecting the model to the form.
+Remember:
+- The fields attribute will connect to the model

+There are 3 ways to declate the fields:
+- You don't need to specify the fields if you want securities and you can have the form be generated from the model : Set it to "__all__"
+- If you don't care much the securites, you can exclute certain fields ["field1", "field2"]
+- You can list included fields

+###### Model Forms Exercise